-I have been fishing hundreds of rivers in my life on all continents.
-However, I have never experienced such a massive abundance of dragonflies at any other river in my life.
-Despite the fact the river is as far down the coast as Split the insects were plentiful there.
-The Cetina is a perfect place to combine your summer holidays at the beach with early morning and evening fishing for good browns and grayling.
+I have been fishing countless rivers on all continents, but I have never experienced such a massive abundance of dragonflies at any other river in my life.
+Despite the fact the Cetina is as far down the coast as Split the insects were plentiful there.
+The surrounding of Split is just perfect to combine your summer holidays at the beach with early morning and evening fishing for good browns and grayling.
 Give it a try!

 The 1st of March is New Year's day for all fly fishermen in this part of Croatia since it is the date of the opening of the trout fishing season.
 The fisherman's year here lasts until September 30th when fishermen all across Dalmatia pack up their fishing poles and go hibernating as they were bears during the winter.

 Cetina River is the queen of Dalmatia.
 It is 101 kilometers long and rises from three strong mountain wells below the town of Vrlika.
 The first 70 kilometers are a highly appreciated fishing area.
 It is home to brown trout (strong Salmo dentex), grayling, and numerous endemic species such as zebra trout, an endemic trout that lives only in a few rivers in the entire world, the Cetina, and one more European river system!